At a Glance

 Flower Description

-silver-gold; enormous open airy panicles 12–18 inches with pendant oat-like florets with long twisted glistening awns; backlit they glow gold and amber
+Silver-gold; enormous open airy panicles 12-18 inches (30-45 cm) with pendant oat-like florets bearing long twisted glistening awns; the panicles glow gold and amber when backlit

 Foliage Description